food education

 • Medicine and Nutrients: Onions are packed with Vitamin C, manganese, potassium, water, and fiber.
 They can improve your digestion due their naturally occurring probiotics, and are also great for maintaining your heart, eye, and joint health.
 Alongside all of this they’ve long been recognized for their medicinal properties to clean wounds and strengthen your immune system.

 • Storage: Whole onions are best stored in a cool, dry, dark and well-ventilated area.
-Peeled onions can be stored in the fridge for 10–14 days, while sliced or cut onions can be refrigerated for 7–10 days.
+Peeled onions can be stored in the fridge for 10–14 days, while sliced or cut onions can be refrigerated for 5-7 days.
+Onions can be frozen, ideally chopped or sliced

 Ways to Prepare